Collusion/pickmybrain/README.txt

 Pickmybrain supports gradually growing indexes.
 This means you can add new documents into your search index simply by running the indexer again.
 In cases like these Pickmybrain will merge the old already compressed data with the new data.
+If you wish to merge new data into existing data, do not invoke the indexer with purge or replace parameter.

 Unfortunately Pickmybrain does not support modifying of already indexed data.
 At some point I will probably implement a kill-list feature which maintains